 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-There’s a reason you see so many Dewalt tools on sites: they’re rock solid, reliable and cleverly designed, and this XR Brushless Compact is no exception.
+There’s a reason you see so many Dewalt tools on pro jobs: they’re rock-solid, reliable and cleverly designed, and this 20V XR Brushless Compact is no exception.

-There’s just one battery pack in this version, a 4.0Ah XR Li-ion battery, but what you lose in batteries compared to other Dewalt deals, you gain in functionality.
-The XR Brushless Compact has 14 torque settings and a powerful hammer function for tougher jobs.
+There’s just one battery pack in this drill/driver kit, a 2Ah XR Li-ion battery, but what you lose in batteries compared to other DeWalt deals, you gain in functionality.
+The XR Brushless Compact has 15 clutch settings and a powerful hammer function for tougher jobs.

 This thing isn't really designed for drilling holes but instead makes mincemeat out of tough screwing jobs (to both wood and metal surfaces), as well as being very handy at loosening tough bolts.

 Although not completely novel, there's still something quite nice about the fact that just one battery pack fits the entire One+ range of DIY tools, although make sure before you buy that the package actually includes a battery, if you don't already own a One+ device.